albar965/littlenavmap-manual/src/en/LOGBOOK.rst

 Export and import can be done by using the menu items :ref:`logbook-import-csv` and :ref:`logbook-export-csv`.

-See chapter ``CSV Data Format`` below for more information on the format.
+See chapter :ref:`logbook-csv` below for more information on the format.

 .. _import-xplane:

 X-Plane Import
 ~~~~~~~~~~~~~~

-Import the X-Plane logbook file
+Imports the X-Plane logbook file
 ``.../X-Plane 11/Output/logbooks/X-Plane Pilot.txt`` into the *Little
 Navmap* logbook database.
 Note that the X-Plane logbook format is
 limited and does not provide enough information to fill all *Little